TripleCoenzyme/bet2/README.rst

  * reconfigured with CMake
  * support windows platform
+ * python wrapper based on `pybind11 <https://github.com/pybind/pybind11>`_, allow to install with pip
  * use 4D numpy array as input and output for multi-echo GRE images (new)
  * enable openmp (new)